MILAN: Masked Image Pretraining on Language Assisted Representation: Appendix

 \subsection{Societal impacts}

 The proposed MILAN method produces transferable representations based on the learned statistics of the training dataset.
 Therefore, the trained model may also reflect the biases in the training data.
 Moreover, since MILAN uses the image features generated from the CLIP model as the reconstruction targets and the CLIP model itself is trained on an uncurated image-text dataset containing English-only captions, performance on images collected from non-English speaking countries requires further research.
 In future works, one {may} apply the MILAN method by taking multi-lingual language assisted representations as the reconstruction target.
+Extension to large-scale transformer model pretraining on video datasets using the MILAN framework could also be a future direction.